Argo Group International (NYSE:ARGO) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research report report published on Friday morning.
+StockNews.com initiated coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a report released on Sunday morning.
 The brokerage issued a hold rating on the stock.

-Several other research analysts have also weighed in on ARGO.
-Compass Point lowered Argo Group International from a buy rating to a neutral rating and set a $30.00 target price on the stock. in a research report on Monday, March 13th.
-TheStreet raised Argo Group International from a d+ rating to a c- rating in a research report on Friday, May 26th.
-Finally, Raymond James lowered Argo Group International from a market perform rating to an underperform rating in a research report on Tuesday, February 28th.
+Several other research analysts also recently issued reports on ARGO.
+Compass Point downgraded shares of Argo Group International from a buy rating to a neutral rating and set a $30.00 price objective on the stock. in a report on Monday, March 13th.
+Raymond James cut shares of Argo Group International from a market perform rating to an underperform rating in a report on Tuesday, February 28th.
+Finally, TheStreet raised Argo Group International from a d+ rating to a c- rating in a research note on Friday, May 26th.

 Institutional Inflows and Outflows